How to Create a Conda Environment with a Specific Python Version

 Step 1: Install Conda

-If you haven’t installed Conda yet, you can download it from the official website.
-Choose the version that suits your operating system.
+If you haven’t installed Conda yet, you can download it from the official website to download the version compatible with your operating system.

 Step 2: Open the Terminal

 Once you have installed Conda, open your terminal.
-On Windows, you can use the Anaconda Prompt, while on macOS and Linux, you can use the regular terminal.
+On Windows, you can use the Anaconda Prompt, while on macOS and Linux, you can use the standard terminal.

 Step 3: Create a New Conda Environment

-To create a new Conda environment with a specific Python version, use the following command:
+To create a new Conda environment with a specific Python version (3.7 in this article), use the following command:

 conda create --name myenv python=3.7